 On the concert stage, MEGAN WESTON made her debut at Carnegie Hall, Stern Auditorium in Mozart’s Coronation Mass with New England Symphonic Ensemble and MidAmerica Productions.
 She has performed Copland's Poems of Emily Dickinson and Barber’s Knoxville: Summer of 1915 with San Diego Chamber Orchestra and the Glens Falls Symphony, Verdi's Requiem with Bard Conductors Institute and Long Island Choral Society, Carmina Burana with the San Diego Symphony, Messiah with Long Island Choral Society and Orchestra Nova, Brahms' Requiem with Seattle's Cascadian Chorale, Haydn's The Creation with Long Island Choral Society, Schubert's Mirjam's Siegesgesang with ProMusica Arizona, and toured the Dordogne region of France in programs with the St. Amand de Vergt Festival and Entrée des Artistes Festival ("grande qualite" - SUD-OEST).
 She has appeared in numerous gala concerts with such companies as Opera Orlando, New York City Opera, and Sing for Hope.
 A talented cross-over artist and called "the best ever Christmas pops soloist" (CAPE COD TIMES), MEGAN WESTON has appeared in multiple seasons of summer and Christmas pops concerts with the Cape Symphony, New Haven Symphony, Orchestra Nova, and the San Diego Chamber Orchestra.
 She performed song recitals with the Metropolitan Opera Guild at Lincoln Center, Japan's NHK Television, Chamber Music Sedona, and Bodhi Tree Concerts.
 She premiered nine new works by Nico Muhly, Arthur Kopit, Laura Kaminsky and others with actors Olympia Dukakis and B.D.
 Wong in November 21, 1963: The Day Before at Symphony Space.

-MEGAN WESTON is the co-founder and director of Athena Music Foundation, a non-profit organization that introduces new and diverse audiences to opera, classical music and inventive jazz and Broadway live music programs.
-Athena produces numerous concerts each year and showcases New York City's great artistic talent in intimate and imaginative venues.
-In 2021-22, Athena presented The Music of James Bond at Swing 46, and their touring troupe, The Athenians, performed gala concerts with the Untermyer Gardens Concert Series, Vital Voices - Fortune's Most Powerful Women and the US Department of State Women's Mentoring Partnership, the National Arts Club, China Institute, and Kamen Brain Tumor Foundation.
-Other performances have included concerts for the World Finance United Exchange Summit in Dubai, Consulate General of France in NYC, Ocean City Pops, International Women's Day and WeLink Film Festival at the United Nations, Pocono Mountains Music Festival, Palm Beach Theater Guild, and the Athena Music Foundation Concert Series at both Carnegie Hall and the Kosciuszko Foundation.
+MEGAN WESTON is the co-founder and director of Athena Music Foundation, a non-profit organization that introduces new and diverse audiences to opera, Broadway, and songs from the Great American Song Book.
+Athena presents many inventive performances each year, showcasing New York City's great artistic talent in intimate and imaginative venues.
+Athena has presented The Music of James Bond at Swing 46, and concerts for the World Finance United Exchange Summit in Dubai, Consulate General of France in NYC, Ocean City Pops, International Women's Day and WeLink Film Festival at the United Nations, Pocono Mountains Music Festival, Palm Beach Theater Guild, and the Athena Music Foundation Concert Series at both Carnegie Hall (Zankel and Weill) and the Kosciuszko Foundation.
 Their collaborations include concerts with the National Chorale and a production of La traviata with the Berkshire Theatre Group.
-The Athenians toured China with performances for Tsinghua University in Beijing, and Dom Pedro V Theater in Macau.
+The Athenians toured China with performances with Tsinghua University in Beijing, and Dom Pedro V Theater in Macau.

-MEGAN WESTON is currently an instructor of voice and piano at Teachers College, Columbia University.
-She has served on juries for the 2021 Premiere Opera Foundation International Competition and NYIOP Auditions, and has taught master classes for the San Diego Chamber Orchestra and La Sierra University.
-She earned her master's degree from Columbia University and a B.A. and B.M. from Cal State Fullerton.
+MEGAN WESTON is currently an instructor of voice and piano at Teachers College, Columbia University where she earned her master's degree in music and music education.
+She has served on juries for the 2021 and 2022 Premiere Opera Foundation International Competition and NYIOP Auditions, and has taught master classes for the San Diego Chamber Orchestra and La Sierra University.